futureproofso/tv/README.md

 we've spent the past 2 years teaching people how to build and work in web3/blockchain/dweb

-we helped over half of our community get paid roles in the space
+we helped over 30% of our community get paid $ roles in the space

 we grew to 500+ members who are women, people of color, queer, trans, and non-binary folks